 Choosing a financial advisor is easier said than done, especially if you have several options in your area to pick from.
 SmartAsset created this list of the top financial advisor firms in Bloomfield Hills, Michigan to help you sort through your options.
-Below, we've gone into detail on each firm’s typical investment strategy, client base, services and more.
-Want a more personalized recommendation?
-Our financial advisor matching tool will ask you a few questions about your financial situation, then use your answers to recommend local advisors.
+Below, we describe each firm’s typical investment strategy, client base, services and more.
+SmartAsset's financial advisor matching tool can also pair you with as many as three advisors who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Schwartz & Co.
 Find an Advisor||$5,610,945,745||No set account minimum|| || |

 |2||Schechter Investment Advisors, LLC Find an Advisor||$2,598,509,948||$100,000|| || |

 |3||Planning Alternatives, Ltd. Find an Advisor||$1,219,942,741||$9,500 minimum annual fee|| || |

 |4||Diversified Portfolios, Inc. Find an Advisor||$1,466,343,423||$1,000,000|| || |